 A Parser Library for Python 3 (and 2.6): Recursive Descent; Full Backtracking

-The aim is a powerful, extensible parser that will also give solid, reliable results to first–time users.
-This release is a major step towards that goal.
+The aim is a powerful, extensible parser that will also give solid, reliable results to first-time users.

 - Parsers are Python code, defined in Python itself.
 No separate grammar is necessary.

 - Friendly syntax using Python’s operators.

 - Built-in AST support (a generic Node class).
 Improved support for the visitor pattern and tree re–writing.

 - Well documented and easy to extend.